 SHINee’s Jonghyun is found dead

-Kim Jonghyun, member of the idol group SHINee, was found dead in an office complex in Cheongdam-dong, southern Seoul.
+Kim Jonghyun, leader of the idol group SHINee, was found dead in an office complex in Cheongdam-dong, southern Seoul.

 Kim, who went by his first name Jonghyun, was found unconscious after he burned briquettes inside the room, which gave off fatal carbon monoxide.